Team5-ZuriHack-May-2025/create_dataset/README.md

 ## Contents

-- `convert_to_lerobot_format.ipynb`: A notebook that walks you through the steps to convert your dataset into the required LeRobot format.
+- `save_data_clean.ipynb`: A notebook that walks you through the steps to convert your dataset into the required LeRobot format.

 ## Requirements